 You can rather apply for a personal loan and let any assets you intend to have taken a loan on, be free for use.
 Financial emergencies can come anytime and you must have enough assets that you can utilize to pay up for sudden costs, be it a property, equity, gold etc.

 5. You Have a Good Credit Score

 Some of you may have a bad credit score or one that is unsuitable to apply for a certain loan.
-In such cases, the lender may still offer you a loan but on a higher interest rate or against a security.
-But if you have a good credit score, then you can qualify for personal loan or any unsecured loans for that matter.
+In such cases, the lender may still offer you a loan but at a higher interest rate or against security.
+But if you have a good credit score, then you can qualify for a personal loan or any unsecured loans for that matter.
 A sound credit score will also assist you to bargain on the interest rates.

 In times of loan requirement, a good credit score acts as a saviour, which is also true for bettering your chances of getting an unsecured loan approved, and disqualifying the risks of taking a loan against a security.